 No prior experience in machine learning necessary!

 ML Bootcamp: The curriculum section is an intensive introductory bootcamp to machine learning and AI, which takes place over the first 4 weeks of the program.
 During this time, participants attend lectures, talks, workshops, and networking events.
 Participants will work in small groups with their assigned Teaching Assistant (TA) to practice what they’ve learned through exercises.
 The TAs are typically PhD students in Computer Science with specializations in Machine Learning or AI.

 Team projects: The Project section takes place over the last 3 weeks, during which participants use the knowledge gained during the bootcamp and work in teams to develop an AI/ML prototype that addresses a social good issue.
 Teams are supported by their TAs and up to 3 mentors who work in AI.

 The AI4Good Lab is a non-profit program supported by a variety of partners and run by our management team.
 Our founding partners are the OSMO foundation and CIFAR, and we are supported by corporate, academic, and government organizations.
 The AI4Good Lab headquarters is stationed in Montreal, where we run the local Montreal program and organize expansion across Canada.
-The Edmonton program is run in collaboration with the Alberta Machine Intelligence Institute (Amii) and the Toronto program is run in collaboration with CIFAR.
+The Edmonton program is run in collaboration with the Alberta Machine Intelligence Institute (Amii) and the Toronto program is run in collaboration with Toronto Metropolitan University.